Sodium cyclopentadienide

 Sodium cyclopentadienide is an organosodium compound with the formula C_{5}H_{5}Na.
-The compound is often abbreviated as NaCp, where Cp^{−} is the cyclopentadienide anion.
+The compound is often abbreviated as NaCp, where Cp^{−} is the cyclopentadienyl anion.
 Sodium cyclopentadienide is a colorless solid, although samples often are pink owing to traces of oxidized impurities.

 Preparation

 The first salt of cyclopentadienide to be reported was potassium cyclopentadienide, prepared by Johannes Thiele.
 In 1901 there was not much interest in the topic.

 Sodium cyclopentadienyl is prepared from cyclopentadiene and molten sodium metal:

 Sodium can also be provided as "sodium wire" or "sodium sand", the fine suspension produced when molten sodium is mixed with refluxing xylene, then cooled.
 The highly exothermic metallation can undergo catastrophic thermal runaway without proper cooling, as occurred in the T2 Laboratories explosion and fire.

 Alternatively, many reagents deprotonate cyclopentadiene; it has pK_{a} 15.
 Early work used Grignard reagents as bases, but sodium hydride is more convenient nowadays: